-Description: This course is for all ninth, tenth, eleventh, and twelfth grade students who play a band instrument and have an interest in advanced music literature.
-All students registered for Wind Ensemble are required to participate in Marching Band and Pep Band.
-This course will include concerts outside of the school day.
+Description: This co-curricular course for select advanced students who play a band instrument and have an interest in performing advanced music literature.
+Emphasis will be placed on advanced instrumental skills, rehearsal techniques, music literacy, and performance practice.
+All students registered for Wind Ensemble will participate in a Marching Band (first nine weeks).
+This course will include performances outside of the school day.